xcap2000/data-tools/doc/Readme.md

 Allow users to define new columns names and use wrappers [] `` "" in case they use keywords as column names, each technology sql server, oracle etc use their own wrappers and have their own keywords

+Always be careful before deleting a file or table, maybe put them on the trash and/or schedule to remove (there is a comment for the feature, delete after some days etc)